sekmo/movienight/README.md

 When the user logs in and searches for a movie, the *RemoteMoviesController* makes a request to the TMDB api and presents a list with the matching movies.
 When the user clicks on a movie, we create (if needed) a new record on the *movies* table (caching the *tmdb_id* and the *title*), then we create a new *Wish* that relates the *Movie* with the *User*.

-Next steps:
+## Next steps
-* Cover all the endpoints in the requests specs

 * Add a validation with external api call (to check tmdb_id/movie title validity) before persisting movie data
 * Add Foundation to prototype faster
-* Feature: Event creation
+* Feature: Event creation and inviting
-* Feature: Invite people to event
 * Feature: Comment on events

 Possible features:
 * Movie reviews
 * Follow people to see updates (reviews, wishlists updates)
-* Create doodle-like date chooser
+* Date-chooser à la Doodle

 ## Installation